How to Season a Cutting Board: Quick and Easy Ways to Season

 • May leave a greasy residue if not applied sparingly

-Food-grade Linseed Oil: Safe and Durable
+Food-Grade Linseed Oil: Safe and Durable

 Food-grade linseed oil, also known as flaxseed oil, is derived from the seeds of the flax plant.
 It is safe for use on cutting boards and forms a durable finish that helps protect the wood from moisture and bacteria.
 However, linseed oil requires a longer drying time compared to other oils, so be sure to allow ample time for the seasoning process.